-It’s Mothering Sunday this weekend!
+It’s Mother’s Day this weekend!
 This day is celebrated on the fourth Sunday of Lent each year, falling three weeks before Easter.
-The day was originally a religious day when people would visit their ‘mother’ church, but later it also became a day to celebrate motherhood.
-Mothering Sunday is now intertwined with the secular celebration Mother’s Day and the two names are often used interchangeably.
-Join us to explore the origins of the day and enjoy our ‘correct word’ exercise and gap fill games.
+The day was originally Mothering Sunday, a religious day when people would visit their ‘mother’ church, but later it also became a day to celebrate motherhood.
+Mothering Sunday is now intertwined with the secular celebration of Mother’s Day and the two names are often used interchangeably.
+Join us to explore the origins of this special day and enjoy our correct word challenge and gap fill games.

 Origins of Mothering Sunday

-Originally, Mothering Sunday was a day when people would go to their ‘mother’ church, the church where they were baptised or their nearest cathedral.
-This was called going ‘a-mothering’.
+Mothering Sunday was intended as the day people would go to their ‘mother’ church: the church where they were baptised or their nearest cathedral.
+This was called ‘going a-mothering’.
 Servants were given the day off to go to church with their families.

 As time went on, Mothering Sunday became a time to celebrate motherhood and children would give gifts to their mothers.
 This turned into a secular celebration of Mother’s Day and the tradition of gift-giving was born, joining the two celebrations into one.